ghr85/CC0603_JS_Enumeration_Wordplay/readme.md

 #### Notes
 * Use this for a reference - syntax will destroy you particularly when nesting conditionals see last example
+* SYNTAX SYNTAX SYNTAX, PRACTICE PRACTICE PRACTICE!
+* Reduce is an absolute monster.
+Get handy with it.